New physics above 50 TeV: probing its phenomenology through UHECR air-shower simulations: Implementation of the "new Physics above 50 TeV" scenario

 At energies above $10^{18.3}$ eV, both Auger and TA observe a dipole distribution of CR uncorrelated with the galactic plane \citep{Aab:2018mmi,Abbasi:2020ohd}.
 This indicates that above this energy, CR are of extra-galactic origin.
 The energy at which this transition takes place is an important input for our calculations.
-The reason is that Galactic CR are heavy particles and thus the the energy per nucleon will be below the threshold of new physics.
+There are two reasons for this: First, Galactic CR are heavy particles and thus the energy per nucleon will be below the threshold of new physics.
 As a result we need not apply any new physics corrections to their EAS simulations.
+Second, in the scenario we are considering here, the break in $\langle X_{\rm max} \rangle$ is a result of the Galactic-to-extragalactic transition rather than the transition to new Physics.
+The new effect enters at a considerably lower energy; that energy is not registered in the spectrum due to Galactic cosmic rays dominating and the proton abundance in them being extremely low.

 We model this transition using a simple, phenomenological approach, based on three assumptions: (1) That above $10^{17}$ eV cosmic rays consist of a single, fixed-composition Galactic component, and a single, fixed-composition extragalactic component.
 The energy-dependent fraction of Galactic CR is $f(\varepsilon)$.
 The fraction of extragalactic CR is then $1-f(\varepsilon)$.
 (2) That above $10^{17}$ eV we can model the Galactic CR spectrum (differential particle flux $J(\varepsilon)$) as a power law of slope $-\gamma_G$, cutting off exponentially at a a characteristic energy $\varepsilon_G$, corresponding to the maximum energy of Galactic CR accelerators: